zhutao100/qwen-code/docs/developers/tools/file-system.md

   - `file_path` (string, required): The absolute path to the file to modify.
   - `old_string` (string, required): The exact literal text to replace.

     **CRITICAL:** This string must uniquely identify the single instance to change.
-It should include at least 3 lines of context _before_ and _after_ the target text, matching whitespace and indentation precisely.
+It should include sufficient context around the target text, matching whitespace and indentation precisely.
 If `old_string` is empty, the tool attempts to create a new file at `file_path` with `new_string` as content.

   - `new_string` (string, required): The exact literal text to replace `old_string` with.
   - `replace_all` (boolean, optional): Replace all occurrences of `old_string`.
 Defaults to `false`.